 RAFT is incredibly lucky to be supported by a fantastic group of patrons who support our work and help us to promote our research to a wider audience.
 Some of our patrons are prominent scientists and business people who help raise awareness and funds, while others are people who have or will benefit from our research programmes and are therefore personally connected to the cause.

 Our Trustees come from a diverse background, but what they all bring with them are the professional skills, knowledge and expertise to take RAFT forward.
-Together with Leonor and the Executive Team, they ensure the right decisions are made to enable RAFT to focus its research where it will make the most difference.
+Together the Executive Team, they ensure the right decisions are made to enable RAFT to focus its research where it will make the most difference.